5 Best Cooking Spray Substitutes: How To Make Homemade Cooking Spray?

 Is cooking spray harmful to non-stick pans?

-While using Pam instead of oil or butter to save calories in a recipe is a good idea, it’s not compatible with non-stick cookware.
+While using Pam instead of oil or butter to save calories in a recipe is a good idea, it’s incompatible with non-stick cookware.
 Repeated use of the oil sprinkler will result in a build-up that is almost hard to remove.

 Vegetable fat may work well on a stainless-steel skillet.
 Make careful to coat the whole pan, including the flared sides, with the diffuser.